trivedipankaj/gologger/README.md

 # gologger
- An asynchronous kafka logger with channel-based ring buffer
+ An asynchronous kafka logger with channel-based ring buffer in golang

 ## Instructions